 3. Don’t lose that thought.

 Pregnenolone is a powerful neurosteroid.
-In the brain, it serves to modulate the transmission of messages between the neurons.
+It serves to modulate the transmission of messages between the neurons in the brain.
 The practical effect of securing this synaptic connection is improved learning and memory processes.

 4. Not just a one trick pony.